BA (Hons) Photography

 Graduates have gone on to a wide range of career paths within the photographic or broader creative industries.
 These include commercial fields such as advertising and fashion, as well as art contexts such as work for the gallery, museum, community and other cultural sectors.
 Graduates will be employed in a variety of roles as highly skilled photographers, independent artists, photographic assistants, art directors, stylists, photography managers, medical and forensic photographers, curators, writers, publishers, agents, educators and media consultants.

 A number of our graduates also go on to study further at postgraduate level at notable institutions, leading to a range of enhanced opportunities within the creative industries.

 Our Careers and Employability Service

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.

-This includes: one-to-one appointments from faculty based Career Advisers, in person, over the phone or even on Skype and through email via the "Ask a Question" service.
+This includes: one-to-one appointments from faculty based Career Advisers, in person, by email through our ‘Ask a Question’ service, or through virtual online meetings.
 We also have extensive online resources for help with considering your career options and presenting yourself well to employers.
-Resources include psychometric tests, career assessments, a CV builder, interview simulator and application help.
-Our employer database has over 2,000 registered employers targeting USW students, you can receive weekly email alerts for jobs.
+Resources include psychometric tests, career assessments, a CV builder, interview simulator and application guidance.
+Our employer database has over 2,000 registered employers targeting USW students and you can receive weekly email alerts for jobs.